aristotaloss/librsfs/README.md

 cmake ../librsfs -G "Visual Studio 12 Win64"
 ```

 The above command builds for an x64 release.
 If you are looking for the 32-bit build, leave out Win64 when passing the generator to CMake.
-Note that this requires you to have built both ZLib and BZip2 yourself in advance, otherwise building will fail because there are no libraries.
+If CMake can find the LZMA libraries on your system, it will include them in the build and librsfs will then support LZMA-compressed archives.
+If not, no problem.
+Almost all file systems work without LZMA.

 This will create a solution file, a few project files and the other good stuff for you ready to open & build.

-## On any other programmer-friendly operating system

-It's less hassle on a unix system (by far) as CMake can properly detect everything you need, and what's missing can be installed through your package manager.
-Even it that fails, it's probably a two second job to build the libraries from source.
-CMake will simply generate a makefile which is ready to be invoked.

 # Usage